 The Social Work major is designed to provide students with the knowledge, skills, and perspectives needed to engage in generalist social work practice.
-The bachelor’s degree in social work (BSW) is a practice based professional degree that prepares students for both entry-level practice and admission to a graduate master of social work (MSW) degree program.
-In addition to classroom courses, the major requires 500 hours of supervised field internship experiences that provides valuable professional preparation for work with individuals, groups, families, organizations and communities.
+The bachelor’s degree in social work (B.S.W.) is a practice based professional degree that prepares students for both entry-level practice and admission to a graduate master of social work (M.S.W.) degree program.
+In addition to classroom courses, the major requires 400 hours of supervised field internship experiences which provide valuable professional preparation for work with individuals, groups, families, organizations and communities.
 Graduates will be prepared for work in schools, healthcare, community organizations, advocacy and activism, addressing issues such as poverty, homelessness, human rights and social justice.

 This major can only be completed on the Hartford Campus.

 The University’s general education requirements are listed in the General Education Requirements section of this Catalog.
-Students are encourage to complete University general education requirements by the end of the sophomore year.
+University general education requirements should be completed by the end of the sophomore year.
 In addition to fulfilling the University’s general education requirements, all students in the School of Social Work must satisfy the following competency requirements.

 Information Literacy Competency

 Students must furnish their own transportation and cover cost of travel and parking to the field agencies.

 The School of Social Work is a professional school.
 Students begin their junior-senior programs after completing at least 54 credits in a school or college other than the School of Social Work.
 Students complete their first two years in another school or college within the University (at either Storrs or one of the regional campuses) or a two or four-year accredited college or university other than the University of Connecticut.
 The maximum enrollment in each program is determined by the Dean in consultation with program administrators.
 Applications for admission to the School of Social Work are available on at ssw.uconn.edu.